 The TELPAS holistically rated components assess reading in grades K-1 and listening, speaking, and writing in grades K-12.
-To conduct these assessments, teachers are specially trained to rate the English language proficiency of ELs based on an evaluation of student writing, classroom observations in core content areas, and daily interactions with the students.
+To conduct these assessments, teachers are specially trained to rate the English language proficiency of ELLs based on an evaluation of student writing, classroom observations in core content areas, and daily interactions with the students.

-The rating process is designed to identify a student's level of English language proficiency and is holistic rather than a measure of isolated skills.
+The rating process is designed to identify a student's level of English language acquisition and is holistic rather than a measure of isolated skills.
 Teachers are trained to use the ELPS proficiency level descriptors (PLDs) as holistic rating rubrics to assign proficiency ratings of beginning, intermediate, advanced, or advanced high in each domain assessed.
 More information on the PLDs is provided in the Scores and Reports section.

-TEA developed the TELPAS holistically rated components in collaboration with test development experts; bilingual/ESL consultants; and members of an EL focus group composed of teachers, bilingual/ESL directors, assessment directors, campus administrators, and university professors.
-Like the TELPAS reading tests for grades 2-12, these assessments are aligned with the ELPS and designed to assess the English communication skills that ELs need to engage meaningfully and effectively in learning the academic knowledge and skills required by the state.
+TEA developed the TELPAS holistically rated components in collaboration with test development experts; bilingual/ESL consultants; and members of an ELL focus group composed of teachers, bilingual/ESL directors, assessment directors, campus administrators, and university professors.
+Like the TELPAS reading tests for grades 2-12, these assessments are aligned with the ELPS and designed to assess the English communication skills that ELLs need to engage meaningfully and effectively in learning the academic knowledge and skills required by the state.
 The holistically rated assessments draw upon second language acquisition research, research-based standards, the experience of Texas practitioners, and observational assessment practices.

 Together with the TELPAS reading tests for grades 2-12, the holistically rated components of TELPAS combine classic multiple-choice testing methods with authentic, performance-based assessments to measure the construct of academic English language proficiency.
-In 2016-2017, grades 2-12 listening and speaking components were administered for the final time.
+The process of rating students holistically helps teachers better understand and meet the educational needs of ELLs, and avoids drawbacks associated with adding assessments and field-testing activities that take students away from needed instruction.